-StreamCuts and how they can be used with streaming clients and batch clients.
+StreamCuts and its usage with streaming clients and batch clients.

 A Pravega stream is formed by one or multiple parallel segments for storing/reading events.
 A Pravega stream

-is elastic, which means that the number of parallel segments may change along time to accommodate
+is elastic, as it handles the changes in the number of parallel segments along time to accommodate

 StreamCut represents a consistent position in the stream.
 It contains

-a set of segment and offset pairs for a single stream which represents the complete keyspace at a given
+a set of segments and offset pairs for a single stream which represents the complete keyspace at a given

 point in time.
 The offset always points to the event boundary and hence there will be no offset pointing to